UVU-DigitalMedia/DGM-Survey-Dispenser/README.md

 That will display the url that you can hit to run the app.
 Once there, go to `/login` to login to the backend portion of the app.

-# Development

-TODO

-For now, just know that you can have `npm run watch` run in one tab, and `npm run server` on the other, and all of the assets will be built automatically for you.